Ayush-Singh677/Smart-Querying-for-PDFs/README.md

    ![alt text](assets/frontend.png)
-5. After uploading uploading the document, it might take a minute or two to generate the embeddings for the chunks.
-Following this the embeddings will be stored in the session state and it would not require you to process document for the current session.
+5. After uploading uploading the document click on process pdf, it might take a minute or two to generate the embeddings for the chunks.
+Following this the embeddings will be stored in the session state and it would not require you to process document for the current session again and again.
+Then type the questions in the text bar and click ask questions.
 ## Resources
 ```google-t5/t5-large``` - <a href="https://huggingface.co/google-t5/t5-large">Hugging Face<a/> <br>
 ```sentence-transformers/all-mpnet-base-v2``` - <a href="https://huggingface.co/sentence-transformers/all-mpnet-base-v2">Hugging Face<a/>